Satisfactory Academic Progress

 Maximum Time Frame

-If you don’t meet SAP status after your semester of probation, you will be placed on financial aid suspension and will have to appeal to receive financial aid
+The student will be notified of the SAP condition(s) not met at the end of the semester.
+If you don’t meet SAP status after your semester of probation, you will be placed on financial aid suspension and will have to appeal to receive financial aid.

-A student in a suspension status may submit a financial aid SAP appeal packet.
+A student in a suspension status may submit a financial aid appeal.
+If you have any questions, please contact the Office of Financial Aid.

-If at the end of a probationary semester, the student is meeting TSU’s probationary term requirements but has not met TSU’s cumulative standards, he/she will retain financial aid eligibility under a “continued probation” status, and another contract is executed.
-If the student on “continued probation” status fail to meet TSU’s cumulative standard(s) or the standards required to continue for another probationary semester, the student is again suspended from financial aid eligibility.
+If at the end of a probationary semester, a student is meeting Tarleton’s probationary term requirements but has not met Tarleton’s cumulative standards, he/she will retain financial aid eligibility under a continued probation status, and another contract is executed.
+If a student on continued probation status fails to meet Tarleton’s cumulative standard(s) or the standards required to continue for another probationary semester, a student is again suspended from financial aid eligibility.
 He/she can appeal once more.
 If the appeal is denied, written notification is sent which states the reason(s) for the denial.

 Re-establishing Eligibility Post Financial Aid Suspension

-Students whose financial aid eligibility has been suspended may regain eligibility only through TSU’s appeal process or when they meet the institution’s satisfactory academic progress quantitative and qualitative standards.
-If Incomplete (I) hours are a factor in failure to maintain satisfactory progress, subsequent successful completion of these hours may be used to re-establish eligibility for aid.
-Paying for classes out of pocket or stopping out for a period of time does not re-establish a student’s financial aid eligibility.
+Students whose financial aid eligibility has been suspended may regain eligibility only through Tarleton’s appeal process or once they meet the institution’s satisfactory academic progress quantitative and qualitative standards.
+If Incomplete (I) hours are a factor in the failure to maintain satisfactory progress, subsequent successful completion of these hours may be used to re-establish eligibility for aid.

 This policy relates specifically to financial aid eligibility requirements.
-It should not be confused with the TSU academic warning, probation, and suspension rules as reflected in the Academic Information section of the 14-15 college catalogue.
+It should not be confused with the Tarleton academic warning, probation, and suspension rules as reflected in the Tarleton Catalog.